Chicken Breeds

 A chicken is the gift that keeps on giving

-Many people decided to take up chicken keeping once covid hit us and Avian Influenza raised its head again over the winter of 2021/2022.
-There are growing growing numbers of Bird Flu infections in August and September 2022, so the likelihood is that breeders will keep their stock very low again over the 2022/2023 winter period.
+Many years of lockdowns due to Avian Influenza has meant that a growing number of breeders will keep their stock very low again over the 2024/2025 winter period.
 Feed prices have sky-rocketed, therefore both events will take their toll on general chicken supply.
 In response to the almost weekly rising price of feed, many poultry breeders are cutting their losses and reducing their breeding flocks.
 Demand is brisk but mainly for point of lay birds which obviously take some time to grow.

-So far in 2022 we have been getting deliveries of Black Rocks from the Muirfield Layers hatchery in Scotland.
-They also do a Brown Rock which is a Rhode Island Red over Light Sussex resulting in a brown chicken with a black tail.
+So far in 2024 we have been getting NO deliveries of Black Rocks from the Muirfield Layers hatchery in Scotland.
+We also cannot supply a Brown Rock which is a Rhode Island Red over Light Sussex resulting in a brown chicken with a black tail.
 We are hatching as fast as our incubators allow so there is usually something we can offer you.
 Give us a call on O1244646O26 to find out what is available or to ask any questions.

 How old are chickens when we sell them?